Radiation hydrodynamics modeling of kilonovae with SNEC: Methods

 where $P_{\mathrm{end}}$ and $P_{\mathrm{ed}}$ denote the pressure of a non-degenerate and degenerate electron gas, respectively.
 The $f$ in Eqs.~\eqref{specific_internal_energy-snec} to \eqref{partial_p_rho} is $f=\frac{d \ln P_{\mathrm{ed}}}{d \ln \rho}=\frac{5}{3}\left(\frac{P_{\mathrm{ed}}}{P_{\mathrm{ednr}}}\right)^{2}+\frac{4}{3}\left(\frac{P_{\mathrm{ed}}}{P_{\mathrm{edr}}}\right)^{2} $, and $P_{\mathrm{ednr}}$ and $P_{\mathrm{edr}}$ correspond to the non-relativistic and relativistic cases for degenerate electron gas.

 \paragraph*{Explosion setup.} \texttt{SNEC} provides two effective ways to explode the progenitor star of the supernova: thermal bomb and piston explosion.
 However, the designed analytic wind profiles and realistic profiles from \texttt{WhiskyTHC} already contain full initial conditions, so there is no need to set up explosions additionally.
 Thus we simply set the explosion type to thermal bomb and set the energy input to 0.
 We use the thermal bomb module only when we study the impact of shock cooling on kilonovae (see \S \ref{subsection_shock_cooling}).

 The \texttt{SNEC} code also implements a module called boxcar to smooth the compositional profile in the initial data.
 This tool mimics the mixing of ejecta during a supernova explosion.
 The boxcar has a given width, which is 0.4 $M_{\odot}$ by default.
 For each isotope, it sums up the isotope's mass within the width, and distributes the total isotopic mass to each shell equally.
 The boxcar moves from the inner to the outer boundary, and then this procedure is repeated until smoothness is achieved.
-In our calculations, this module is turned off because we do not expect large scale mixing on the kilonova timescale.
+We do not use the boxcar in our calculations, because we do not expect large scale mixing on the kilonova timescale.

 \paragraph*{Central remnant.} The mass of the inner remnant is also a parameter in the calculations as its gravitational pull can affect the evolution of the ejecta.
 We have fixed this inner remnant mass to be $M_{\mathrm{remnant}} = 3\ M_\odot$ in all calculations presented in this work.